Opera singer David Daniels pleads guilty in sexual assault trial

 "We are deeply relieved that the perpetrators of this despicable crime are finally facing the consequences of their choices," Schultz's family said in a statement provided to NPR.
 "This plea deal does not undo the monstrous events that led to this day, but we are here to love and support Samuel today and forever.
 We also know in a criminal legal system as broken as ours, victims rarely get justice for themselves, and our thoughts are with all victims of sexual violence."

+Daniels' and Walters' attorney, Matt Hennessy, did not respond immediately to NPR's request for comment.

-Daniels initially denied the accusations.
+Daniels initially denied the accusations by Schultz.
 "These allegations are completely false," the countertenor said in a statement sent to NPR in October 2018, after Schultz went public with his story in an interview with the New York Daily News.

 The singer also lost his job as a tenured professor of voice at the University of Michigan in 2020.